Debugging State Machines During Execution

 Behavior Execution Engine Installation | You must have installed Behavior Execution Engine and have the prerequisites for developing delegates for Behavior Execution Engine. |

-STK Installation | You must have installed STK 12.9 or later. |
+STK Application Installation | You must have installed the STK application version 12.9 or later. |

 Tutorial or Sample Project |

 You can start this section with the UAV Mission simulation project and delegate module project from the previous section.
 If you did not complete the previous section, you can use the files from the Behavior Execution Engine installation: \samples\tutorialUAVMission.
-That sample includes pre-built custom delegates for interacting with STK, as described in STK Connection and STK Integration. |
+That sample includes prebuilt custom delegates for interacting with the STK application, as described in STK Connection and STK Integration. |

 Recommended Reading | Before completing this section, you may want to read the following help topics: |

-Running State Machines Alongside STK
+Running State Machines alongside the STK application

 Instructions